 Webcams: Watch Nazaré Waves Live

-2. Nazaré Canyon View — Set detection / wide angle
+1. Nazaré Canyon View — set detection / wide angle

-Wider shot that helps you spot long-period lines marching in and how the canyon line is feeding the headland.
-Great for seeing if bigger sets are lurking outside when Praia do Norte looks quiet.
+Shows long-period lines marching in and how the canyon is feeding the headland.
+Use it to gauge set frequency, alignment and whether bigger sets are lurking outside when it looks quiet.

 Nazare: Nazarè praia do norte (LiveHD)

-3. Praia da Vila (Town/Main Beach) — Wind & visibility sanity check
+2. Praia da Vila (Town/Main Beach) — Wind & visibility check

 Nazare: Nazaré – Leiria, Portogallo: Praia da Vila